otadk/Battleship/README.md

 ### ABOUT

-Actually, this is a java assessment from univercity of Glasgow in 2022-2023.
+Actually, this is a java assessment from the univercity of Glasgow in 2022-2023.